5 Fall Prevention & Home Safety Tips for Older Adults

 - Wear safe, slip-resistant footwear to reduce the risk of falling

-- Do a routine check on your smoke/CO detectors so that you know they are working properly
+- Do a routine check on your smoke/CO detectors to ensure they are working properly

 Home Safety Tips Infographic